 - Some evidence for addiction (alcohol use disorder, tobacco) and PTSD, though these are earlier in development

 "Treatment-resistant" is a specific clinical designation.
 It typically means having failed two or more adequate trials of conventional antidepressants.
 Psilocybin is not a reasonable first-line treatment for depression.
+(How depression and anxiety care work in concierge primary care, including conventional first-line options.)

 The access question

 FDA approval for any psilocybin indication has not happened as of this writing, though it may within the next few years.
 In the interim, legitimate access in the United States is through clinical trials (which have specific eligibility criteria) or, for certain indications, through state-level psilocybin programs (Oregon and Colorado have legal frameworks for supervised use, with limitations).
+Florida currently has no state-legal pathway.

 How I approach this with patients